simonsobs/socs/docs/new_agents.rst

 installed in a Docker container (for ease of installation).
 For Agents that are not meant solely to be used with one lab computer, it can be useful to add them to a Docker container as well.
-This requires creating a ``Dockerfile`` for your Agent and adding the Agent services to your OCS Docker container in a ``docker-compose.yml`` file.
-Adding your Agent in the ``docker-compose.yml`` file will also allow you to view your data feed when you run the Agent.
+This requires creating a ``Dockerfile`` for your Agent and adding a new service to your OCS Docker Compose file, ``docker-compose.yml``.
+Adding your Agent in the ``docker-compose.yml`` file, along with an appropriate data feed server service, will also allow you to view your data feed when you run the Agent.

 To create a ``Dockerfile``, change directories to the directory containing your Agent file.
 Within this directory, create a file called ``Dockerfile``.
 The format